 The factors necessary for successful management of system development or enhancement projects are covered in this course.
 Both technical and behavioral aspects of project management are discussed.
-The focus is on management of development for enterprise-level systems.
-This course incorporates such functional areas as finance, marketing, and production in the project Prerequisite: CTA 206/BCS 206 or equivalent.
+The focus is on management of development for enterpriselevel systems.
+This course incorporates such functional areas as finance, marketing, and production in the project Prerequisite: ISM 400.